The confusion of WordPress.com vs WordPress.org is always there.

 The one noteworthy difference amongst WordPress.com and WordPress.org is who’s really hosting your WordPress blog website.

-WordPress.com, on the other side, Take cares of all this for you.
-You don’t need to download the WordPress installation and perform any upload of the files to your own web hosting servers.
+WordPress.com (owned by Automattic – that also runs Jetpack, WooCommerce, and the .blog domain extensions), on the other side, take cares of all this for you.
+You don’t need to download the WordPress installation and perform any upload of the files to your own preferred WordPress Hosting provider servers.

 Here’s are some pros and cons of using the self-hosted WordPress to build your website or personal blog: